 The most common type of nail gun, the pneumatic nail gun, connects to an air compressor.
 Paired with outlet electricity, the nail gun uses air from the compressor to drive nails.

 When using a pneumatic nail gun, you’re limited to where you can work by the length of the air compressor hose and the power cord.
 You must also be certain that your air compressor can create the pressure level required to match what the nail gun needs.

 An electric nail gun must be plugged into a power outlet, whereas a battery-powered nail gun uses a rechargeable battery.
-Neither type quite offers the same degree of power and speed that a pneumatic nail guns provides.
+Neither type quite offers the same degree of power and speed that pneumatic nail guns provide.

 When shopping, you’ll need to choose between a coil-style nail gun and a strip-style nail gun.

 A coil-style nail gun uses nails that are connected to one another with thin wire or paper.
 The nails look like a coil when you take them out of the box, and they load into a circular area on the nail gun.
 A coil-style nail gun usually holds larger nails than a strip-style nail gun.

 A strip-style nail gun loads nails that are bound together with plastic, glue, or paper.
 These “strips” of nails typically look like a small ruler.
 Battery-powered nail guns often use strip-style nails.
 Strip-style nails often are brad nails and smaller gauge types of nails.

 Manufacturers make different types of nail guns to handle different jobs.
 Some nail guns can handle larger nails with big heads; others can only take small nails.